Jin Kazama: Gameplay

 In his early appearances, Jin's moves were a blend of parents, Jun Kazama and Kazuya Mishima, a combination of "Kazama-Style Self Defense" (風間流古武術, Kazama-ryū Kobujutsu) and "Mishima Fighting Karate" (三島流喧嘩空手, Mishima-ryū Kenka Karate).
 He fights in this style in both Tekken 3 and Tekken Tag Tournament.
 In Tekken 4, however, this style was discarded in favor of "traditional" Karate, also known as Kyokushin karate.
 As a result, Jin performs unique techniques such as one known as the "Right Roundhouse Punch", Right Hook (右回し突き, Migi Mawashi-tsuki) in Japan.
-Jin is often regarded as the strongest character in Tekken 4.
-As his power was reduced in the following games, he went through minor changes that made him notably stronger in Tekken 6 than his Tekken 5 persona.
+Jin is often regarded as the strongest character in Tekken 4, together with Steve Fox, who was seen as a fellow top-tier character, as well as his mother Nina Williams who was a counter to the two fighters.
+Jin had an unblockable move called the Just Frame Laser Annihilator (back, forward + 2, 1, down/forward + 2 on the Arcade inputs), which was a Laser Scraper but done in one exact or just frame that could be sidestepped or parried only.
+In tournaments though it was rarely used, rather according to gamer Jackie Tran, it was the threat of the move seen in major tournaments that forced opponents to play safe to prevent it, thereby giving easy opportunities for Jin to mostly parry in order to win tournaments.
+The move was changed but returned in Tekken 8 in a blockable form.
+As his power was reduced in the following games, becoming a low-tier character in Tekken 5 tournaments, he went through minor changes that made him notably stronger in Tekken 6 than his Tekken 5 persona.
 Devil Jin incorporates moves from Jin's Mishima fighting style, which makes him a stronger fighter than the regular Jin.
 Like Kazuya's devil persona, Jin's devil form can create a projectile move.
 However, Devil Jin's fighting style is listed as "Unknown".
 Nevertheless, Devil Jin also possesses a number of weaknesses that separately balances his duality with the regular Jin.